What Are Supporters in the TCG?

 Scott's ability to find supporters and stadiums helps, but many decks simply don't use stadiums while all use energy, meaning Steven's ability to search out one supporter and one basic energy from your deck all the more helpful.

 It's as simple as that.
-The Hoenn champion find you both an energy and a supporter, two types of cards that you'll definitely want in any type of deck.
+The Hoenn champion finds you both an energy and a supporter, two types of cards that you'll definitely want in any type of deck.
 I'll use Steven in just about any format he qualifies for, and he's a great gift for young fans.
-Luckily, you can find the non-holo version of Steven for prices under a dollar!

 Future of Supporter Cards